cvs-health/testilo/README.md

 ### Summarization

 The `summarize` module of Testilo can summarize a scored report.
-The summary contains, insofar as they exist in the report, its ID, end time, `sources` property, and total score.
+The summary is an object that contains these properties from the report: `id`, `endTime`, `sources`, and `score` (the value of the `score.total` property of the report).

 #### Invocation